-During the year, the Securities and Exchange Commission of Pakistan (SECP) vide its order dated October 28, 2019 under clause (m) Of Section 301 read with clause (b) of the Section 304 of the Companies Act, 2017 (under clause (b) of Section 309 read with clause (c) of Section 305 of the Companies Ordinance, 1984) has ordered that the Company is labile to wound up thereby authorizing the Registrar, the Company Registration Office Karachi, to present a petition for winding up of the Company.
+and Exchange the Securities vear.
+Last Commission of Pakistan (SECP) vide its order dated October 28, 2019 under clause (m) Of Section 301 read with clause (b) of the Section 304 of the Companies Act, 2017 (under clause (b) of Section 309 read with clause (c) of Section 305 of the Companies Ordinance, 1984) has ordered that the Company is labile to wound up thereby Company authorizing Registrar, the the Registration Office Karachi, to present a petition for winding up of the Company.
 Pakistan Stock Exchange (PSX) has also issued notice bearing number PSX/N-1385 dated October 29, 2019 in this respect.